 Why is a special permit needed to transport suspected or confirmed Ebola contaminated waste?

 Solid materials contaminated with the Ebola virus are classified as Category A infectious substances according to the Hazardous Materials Regulations (HMR).
 Category A infectious substances -- including the Ebola virus -- may only be transported in two scenarios; in full compliance with classification and packaging requirements of the HMR; or under the terms of a special permit.
 Because of the relatively large quantity of contaminated waste generated when treating patients with known or suspected Ebola Virus Disease (EVD), the available packagings authorized under the regulations governing the transport of Category A infectious substances were not large enough to meet the need.
 Alternative packaging designs were needed to meet safety requirements and to accommodate the large volume of waste.
 The emergency special permit authorizes transportation of these materials in the alternative packaging designs.
-Guidance about how to comply with the special permit can be found here.

 What is different about this most recent special permit from those issued to Stericycle in Texas?

 This special permit is not site specific; meaning, it is applicable for use anywhere in the United States where a need arises for disposal of suspected or confirmed Ebola-contaminated waste.
 It also allows additional companies to apply for "party status," authorizing them to transport infected waste using the same special permit.

 This permit does not require a specific type of packaging; rather, it provides for a degree of flexibility in packaging design to accommodate the needs of the collection and disposal facilities without compromising the level of safety to the public, as long as all of the performance requirements specified in the special permit are met.

 How many special permits have been granted?

 As of 10/28/2014, seven companies have been granted party status to transport waste under the provisions of this special permit:

 - Smith Systems Transportation, Inc.